MeteoSwiss/publication-opendata/README.md

 #### 2.5.2.
 Radar data
 Radar data is beeing provided in the HDF5-Format which is the common exchange format for radar data.
 See the metadata in each HDF5-File for further information.
-The radar products are diveded into basic products and advanced products.
+The radar data are divided into basic radar data and advanced radar data.

-Radar Basic products
+Basic radar data

 >*Open Data Product (Title):* **Precip RCZ<br>
 >*Data structure (Example file):* [MSG.CFC.D.nc](msg.CFC.D_ch02.lonlat_20201206000000.nc),[MSG.CFC.M.nc] <br>